The Index Map in Algebraic K-Theory: Preliminaries

 For our applications, we will need to be able to describe this map in some detail.
 We therefore use this section to explain how the results of Waldhausen which we recalled above lead to an explicit description of this boundary map.

-From the proof of the Localization Theorem, we see that the $K$-theory localization sequence is equivalent to the looping of the Waldhausen fibration sequence \eqref{rWaldsquare}.
+The proof of the Localization Theorem gives a canonical equivalence from the $K$-theory localization sequence to the looping of the Waldhausen fibration sequence \eqref{rWaldsquare}.
 To avoid a proliferation of $\Omega$s on the page, we will describe the boundary map

 Note that the boundary map in $K$-theory is obtained by applying $\Omega$ to this map.
 Note also that, by Proposition \ref{prop:Slprops}, our description will immediately imply an analogous description of the map